 Our friends, Karen and Ross, just returned from an amazing European escape with their toddler son, Laz.
-Skeptical that a trip with a rowdy one-year old could be relaxing, I asked her to share their story with us.
+Skeptical that a trip with a rowdy one-year old could be relaxing, I asked her to share their story on traveling with a toddler.
 I hope you like it as much as I do.

 Almost a year ago, I wrote a post on this site about traveling internationally with a baby.
 I made the audacious claim that far from being a hassle, and much to my surprise, bringing the baby actually improved our travel experience.
 Since my son was only 8 months old at the time, I feared the window of pleasant family travel was rapidly closing, but here I am, 10 months later, and I am now making a second audacious claim: traveling internationally is better with a toddler.